New hire checklist: A step-by-step guide to onboarding employees in Hong Kong [2024]

 The first 90 days are crucial for a new hire.
 By providing support, clear goals, and a structured onboarding process, you can ensure they have a successful start at your company.
 Being aware of local customs and workplace culture will only enhance this process and help your new hire feel more comfortable and confident.

-If you're going to hire employees, contractors, or remote workers in Hong Kong, you need more than just a new hire checklist: you need Rippling.
+If you're hiring remote contractors in Hong Kong, you need more than just a new hire checklist: you need Rippling.
+With Rippling, you can complete and verify background checks, send offer letters, and store digital documents—all from one centralized system.

-Rippling makes it easy to onboard and manage employees and contractors around the world—in one system that helps keep you compliant with local employment laws and regulations.
+Rippling makes it easy to onboard and manage your global workforce and keeps you compliant with local employment laws and regulations.

 Rippling and its affiliates do not provide tax, accounting, or legal advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.